tributary-supply/batch-screenshot/README.md

 ## BATCH SCREENSHOTS

-1. Clone repository to computer
+1. Clone repository to computer or FORK and clone from your own repo
 2. Make sure Node and nodemon are installed globally on your computer
 3. open a terminal and cd to project folder
 4. run npm install to get all necessary dependencies